Peter Herrmann (social philosopher): Research

-Beyond the contacts mentioned before, further cooperation is important and three references are crucial.
-Together with the Austrian political scientist and one of the founders of quantitative world systems research, Arno Tausch, Herrmann elaborated some publications.
-This acquainted Herrmann more with world-systems theory.
-It also meant strengthening his orientation on a critique of political economy.
-With Herrmann’s cooperation with the French Marxist economist Paul Boccara he linked his work closely with the question of the general role of the state.
-The common work contributed not least to Herrmann’s orientation on the work of the French regulationist approach.

-Based on this work he had been able to strengthen the attempts of locating the work on social quality within the framework of world systems theory.
-Currently his work focuses on establishing a political economic perspective as essential part of the social quality approach.
-Of special importance is the regulationist theory which is at the same time developed further by being applied within a different framework.

 Moreover, Herrmann had been until 2021 correspondent to the Max Planck Institute for Social Policy and Social Law (previously Max-Planck Institute for Foreign and International Social Law) in Munich, Germany.
 This allowed him to study more closely the ambiguity of social and human rights law – issues he discussed in particular in his collaboration with Hans F. Zacher.
 Especially with reference to Zacher he worked on the consideration of the “pre-legal” determination of law, thus allowing not least an integration with political economy.

 His academic work is not least expressed in his engagement as member of the scientific council of the German branch of attac (until its dissolution in 2021 and in the EuroMemo Group – a network of economists that is looking for alternative policies - he discontinued this enegagement in 2020 for health reasons, but also as critique of the lacking vigor of an open, radical alternative.